shopware5/devdocs/source/sysadmins-guide/system-requirements/index.md

 - <a href="https://secure.php.net/manual/en/book.apcu.php" target="_blank">APCu</a>
 - When using Shopware ESD functionalities, it's highly recommended to use Apache `mod_xsendfile`
+- For enabling the HSTS header, Apache's `header` module is necessary.
+Simply add the line `Header always set Strict-Transport-Security "max-age=31536000"` to your .htaccess

 ### Other requirements